Freelancer Splitpay

 **Rejected application**

-If the application is rejected, the application status changes to rejected, and you must abort the customer onboarding process.
+If the application is rejected, the application `status` changes to `rejected`, and you must abort the customer onboarding process.

 **Approved application**

-If the application passes the pre-check, the application status changes to credit_record_pending, and you must create a credit record and link it to the application as described in the following step.
+If the application passes the pre-check, the application status changes to `credit_record_pending`, and you must create a credit record and link it to the application as described in the following step.

-GET Retrieve freelancer credit line application
+### GET Retrieve freelancer credit line application

 This endpoint returns the current status and details of an existing freelancer credit line application.
-For a list of possible values of the application status and their descriptions, check the appendix.
+For a list of possible values of the application `status` and their descriptions, check the [appendix](#freelancer-credit-line-application-status).

-Additionally, subscribe to the webhook event FREELANCER_CREDIT_LINE_APPLICATION to receive status updates on the application.
+Additionally, subscribe to the webhook event `FREELANCER_CREDIT_LINE_APPLICATION` to receive status updates on the application.

 **Request URL**